-The administrative law judge enters standard protective order attached to this Order to govern the use of confidential materials in this docket.
+The applicants also requested entry of a protective order for this proceeding.
+Accordingly, the administrative law judge enters the attached standard protective order to govern the use of confidential and highly sensitive documents in this proceeding.

-Signed at Austin, Texas the 27th day of October 2021.

-PUBLIC UTILITY COMMISSION OF TEXAS
+Signed at Austin, Texas the 23rd day of September 2021.
+PUBLIC UTILITY COMMISSION OF TEXAS instral Email